Neiden, Norway: People

 Most inhabitants of Neiden are Sami, Kven, and Norwegians.

 Skolt Sami

 The Skolts form a minority group among the Sami and are distinct from other groups in a number of ways.
 The Russian culture has had a strong influence on the Skolts, who adopted Christianity in its Eastern Orthodox form in the 16th century.
-The Skolt Sami language is highly endangered and not spoken actively in Neiden today.
+The Skolt Sami language is highly endangered.
 Almost all speakers live in Finland.
 The Ä'vv Skolt Sami Museum, situated in Neiden, officially opened in June 2016.
 A Skolt Sami tradition maintained until today is the so-called Käpälä-fishing of salmon with a cast net.